e-dant/watcher/README.md

 4. Safe
 > We run this project through unit tests against all available sanitiziers.
-The exception to this is Windows, which has one unreliable sanitizer and almost no safety instrumentation beyond compiler errors. **A user should be skeptical of the Windows implementation and confident in all others.**
+The code is simple and clean.

 5. Dependency free
 > *Watcher* depends on the C++ Standard Library.
 For efficiency,